 - Understanding how to build individual situational awareness in high risk environments

 - Unexploded ordnance (UXO) and improvised explosive devices (IED) threats

-Over a hundred experts complete the training each year, from NRC, UN agencies, NGOs, media outlets and private sector companies.
+Well over two hundred experts complete the training each year, from NRC, UN agencies, NGOs, media outlets and private sector companies.

-Creating resilient field teams
+Creating resilient field-teams